-CAPP's work in eleven high schools focuses on teacher collaboration to change instruction and improve the readiness of diverse high school graduates for the academic literacy required by bachelor's-level college/university coursework.
+CAPP's work in thirteen high schools focuses on teacher collaboration to change instruction and improve the readiness of diverse high school graduates for the academic literacy required by bachelor's-level college/university coursework.
 This program is built on the coursework and assessments made available by CSU's Early Assessment Program (EAP) and Expository Reading and Writing Course (ERWC).
-An evaluation report is planned for release in 2012.
+An evaluation report by WestEd, released in 2012, included findings that through teachers' collaborative efforts, professional learning communities in each high school developed a more coherent English/language arts curriculum within and across grade levels, and aligned it with standards and postsecondary expectations; Teachers made a shift toward increasing their use of expository texts and increasing instruction of skills required for reading those texts in the English/language arts curriculum.